NiccoloPuccinelli/SEM/README.md

 This replication package includes data and instructions on how to run, interpret and obtain the results presented in our work.

-Please note that Anonymous GitHub doesn't currently allow the direct cloning of the repository.
-To overcome this issue, you could either download the individual files, or use the tool publicly available at the following link: https://github.com/fedebotu/clone-anonymous-github.
+To clone this repository, you can either download the folder in `.zip` format ('Download repository' button at the top-right of this page) and extract it, or use the tool publicly available at the following link: https://github.com/fedebotu/clone-anonymous-github.

 ## Introduction